gigascience/gigadb-website/SETUP.md

 ## (1) Copy development.json.sample to development.json

-review or change the information in  the "ftp", "mfr", "aws" blocks
+review or change the information in  the "ftp", "mfr", "aws", and "supervisor" blocks

 ### (1.1) FTP